revelaction/mankidown/README.md

 - The H2 Headings of the rest of the notes should not contain words.
 Its Anki field is derived from the first note.

+See the [markidown format definition](data/examples/mankidown-format.md) in the `data/examples` directory.

 ## 2) Run mankidown

 Run mankidown indicating the Anki note type, the deck, and optional tags: